Leo Goodwin Sr.: Biography

 Goodwin was born in 1886 in Lowndes, Missouri, the son of a country doctor who traveled by horse and buggy to treat his patients.

 Educated as an accountant, Goodwin entered the insurance business in San Antonio, Texas.
-As he became more experienced in the field, Goodwin came to the remarkable insight that the industry could better serve its customers and reduce costs by eliminating sales commissions to producers of premiums and dealing directly with policyholders.
+As he became more experienced in the field, Goodwin came to the conclusion that the industry could better serve its customers and reduce costs by eliminating sales commissions to producers of premiums and dealing directly with policyholders.

 Professional career and GEICO

-With this precedent-setting vision in mind, he founded the Government Employees Insurance Company (GEICO) in 1936.
+Using this then unique business model, Goodwin co–founded the Government Employees Insurance Company (GEICO) in 1936.

-With his wife, Lillian, Mr. Goodwin worked 12 hours a day for little or no salary for several years to implement his business dream.
+With his wife, Lillian, Goodwin worked 12 hours a day for little or no salary for several years to implement his business plan.
 In 1940, after operating in the red for several years, the company realized its first profit.
-In 1948, GEICO became publicly owned and as of 2018 has assets of more than $32 billion.
+In 1948, GEICO became publicly owned and, as of 2018, has assets of more than $32 billion.

-He hammered out the basic business plan during his early career days in Texas.
+Goodwin devised the basic business plan during his early career in Texas.
 In 1936, Goodwin established GEICO operations in Washington, D.C.
 By the end of 1936, there were 3,700 GEICO policies in force and a total staff of 12 people.
 He believed that "if he lowered costs in the company by marketing directly to carefully targeted customer groups, he'd be able to pass along lower premiums and still earn a profit".
-Leo Goodwin chose to retire in 1958.
-In 2001, Leo Goodwin was posthumously named to the Insurance Hall of Fame.
+Goodwin chose to retire in 1958.
+In 2001, he was posthumously named to the Insurance Hall of Fame.